uliwebext/uliweb-ui/README.md

 Uliweb_ui is already create `jsmodule.js` for you.
 But if you want to add more ui components to settings.ini, and also want to use `load` to process them, you should recreate `jsmodules.js` yourself.

+## Concat plugins
+Step.1 Write some configuration in 'settings.ini' of your uliweb project. like that:

+'''
+[TEMPLATE_GULP]
+you_want_name = [ "plugin name", ... ]
+'''

+Step.2 Enter a command in CLI of your uliweb project

+'''
+uliweb gulpplugins -d app_name
+'''

+Then you will find some files in the folder(you_want_name.js && you_want_name.css)

+'''
+.../your_project/apps/app_name/static/
+'''

+Step.3 In the template file, use plugin with command "{{use 'plugin name'}}" , you_want_name.js and you_want_name.css will loaded